Suboxone & Addiction Treatment in Carson City NV — Telehealth

 Government and state workforce considerations

 Carson City's large state employee population brings specific considerations for healthcare access.
-State employees in Nevada are typically covered by the Public Employees' Benefits Program (PEBP), which generally includes commercial-equivalent coverage for health services.
+State employees covered under PEBP should verify their behavioral health benefits directly with their plan before scheduling.

 Services in Carson City and the Carson Valley

 All services by telehealth.
-All insurance accepted including Nevada Medicaid.
+All insurance accepted, including Nevada Medicaid (Centennial Care), Medicare, and TRICARE.

-Mental health medication management: Psychiatric medication management for depression, anxiety, ADHD, bipolar disorder, PTSD, and related conditions.
+• Mental health medication management (depression, anxiety, ADHD, bipolar disorder, PTSD)

 Patients in Minden, Gardnerville, Dayton, Fernley, Fallon, and surrounding Douglas and Lyon County communities are also served.